djchill1/Los_Angeles_Mod_v2.1_-_DJ/README.md

 ### Reporting bugs and feature requests
 Please use the issues tab on github to request features and report bugs.
 Please select the right option for your request and use the issue format provided.
 This'll help speed up bug fixing!

+### Contributing and helping out
+Anybody who wants to help out can do so, either by submitting bug and feature requests above, or if you have experience in fixing you can also submit a pull request with your change to be reviewed and tested by others!

 ## Credits
 This mod is based from LA Mod v2.1, LA Mod v3.1.5 and Jackson County mod v0.81.
 As such this mod could contain content made by:

 HOPPAH, THVFD, itchboy, The Loot, Dyson, MickeyPI, Bama1234, GoKa, a-rescue, GrisuStefan, Ghost Graphic Designs, Reaper, Janjua, EA Games, Ubisoft, Turn10 Studios, Sixteen Tons, Deep Silver, Rockstar Games, Chris07, losangelesi, merritt_long, killerik, Mathew, Frekinmusket, Helljumper, Montana Mod team, goog12, CMCC626/SOCOM626, ThatOneIowan, Niederwallufer (Whelen Parts), NNICO, RK-1000, NelsonSilve, Engine.Co.7, Mrmatt 5432123, Emc-unit, [Wittener, Iglheaz, ERS, Keano (EMS HELO)], Fire Dept. Boston, RD saarland, Rachammer, BFEMP team & Winterberg Team, FamousBasic13, IFD, Max Starmer

-Crediting the orignal author of work is important to us.
+Crediting the orignal author of work is really important.
 If you spot something you've made and have been missed off this was not deliberate!
-An attempt was made to contact all content developers prior to publishing this mod, however, most requests were unanswered at the time this mod was published.
-If you have any questions, want to update the credits or want to reach out, please raise an issue on the github repository.
+If you have any questions, want to update the credits or want to reach out, please raise a "Credits update" issue in the github repository for the mod.